-Freedom Road Bridge over PA Turnpike
+Freedom Road Turnpike Bridge Project Replaces Existing Structure Carrying Freedom Rd. over I-76, PA Turnpike in Butler County

 Expect congestion and delays in heavy traffic volume periods.
 Slow down and use caution in work zones.
 Fines are doubled for violations in work zones.
 Drive responsibly for your safety and the safety of the workers.

 Free, updated traffic info, 24/7 from PennDot Motorists can check conditions on more than 40,000 roadway miles by visiting 511PA to review traffic delay warnings, weather forecasts, traffic speed information and access to more than 850 traffic cameras.

 C Opens a New Window. heck real time traffic conditions by visiting www.511PA.com.
 Opens a New Window.
 Download the 511PA App for iPhone or Android; or call 5-1-1, or follow regional Twitter alerts .
 Opens a New Window. or from the 511PA website.

 Design of a north/south connector road to provide a grade-separated connection between Cranberry Springs and developments to the north of Rt.
 228 to MSA, Cranberry Woods and developments to the south of Rt.
 228. The thruway will also provide direct access from I-79 into the Cranberry Springs development, including the UPMC Lemieux Sports Complex.
 The thruway also includes pedestrian and bicycle facilities.
 The Township has received final approval for this project.
 April 2018 Project Map Opens a New Window.

 I-79 NB & SB Bridges over North Boundary Road